population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 lockdown.
 Remittances also decreased but not statistically significantly.
 The only increase came in government assistance, although the effect is statistically insignificant.
-These results suggest that households\' standard coping mechanisms were unavailable during the lockdowns.
+These results suggest that households' standard coping mechanisms were unavailable during the lockdowns.
 This is in line with the substantial decline in remittances across the world in the second quarter of 2020, as lockdowns worldwide led to the closure of workplaces and limited people's movements